 |PARENTS AND COMMUNITY|

-Source: Australian Government Department of Education and Training
+Source: Australian Government Department of Education, Skills and Employment

 *Note: Additional funds used for capital purposes are outlined below.